 4. A significant percentage of international admits already had a footprint in the United States.

 Though the Stanford MBA Class of 2020 has 42% international students, close to half of them studied undergrad in the US.
 The Harvard class has 37% international students, and over a third of them studied in the US for undergrad.
 This implies a clear advantage for an international applicant who has already completed their undergraduate education in the US.
 That said, Stanford had a spike in Chilean students.
 There were a handful from three or four institutions in the UK, while there were very small numbers from India.
 For Harvard, about a third of the international students had studied in three countries: India, the UK and Canada.
 That’s an achievement for Canada, which has a population of 37 or 38 million, compared to the 1.3 billion in India.
 As you go down the list you’ll find Brazil is number four, and Australia is in the top five or six.

 5. Economics is the dominant major among admits to both HBS & the GSB.

 We see big numbers from institutions like Yale, Princeton and Harvard undergrad who studied Economics.
 In looking further down the list of feeder schools, it’s interesting to see a school like Duke with a more eclectic mix, sending student majors in Chinese Studies and Archaeology.
 Many of the schools that provided applicants in ones or twos is where you would see the BBA program (e.g. Texas, Berkeley and Michigan).
 You’ll notice a lot of engineers from the international crowd, though economics is a clear winner.
-The full deep dive reports cite every single major or degree that people had taken.
+The full deep dive reports cite all the major or degree programs that people had taken.

 6. A shift away from liberal arts in favor of admits with an undergrad in STEM.